Hi Guys. As promised the Mega Man X Third Armor has been added to Bass Abyss. Keep reading for more details!

 By far my favorite feature.
 Essentially this adds a fourth level to the X- Buster.
 When released, press SHOOT again quickly to combine it with the previous shot and create the Cross Charge Shot.

 This armor provides the ability to do a Vertical Dash.
-While on air, the default controls to achieve this are SPACE -> SHIFT.
+While on air, the default command to achieve this is SPACE -> SHIFT.

 Yes, I managed to implement it and it seems to be working quite fine.
 What this does is that whenever you get a hit, a blue defense shield is generated which reduces even further the damage of the next attack.